College of Communication - Radio, Television & Film

 M.F.A.
 Temple University

 Jonathan Olshefski is an artist, web/interactive designer, photographer and filmmaker whose work strives to give voice to issues and themes concerning marginalized urban communities.
 His work has screened internationally at various film festivals and has also been picked up for broadcast.
 He is currently working on a variety of linear and non-linear creative projects while researching the potential for interactive documentary practices and formats to empower subjects and engage audiences in unprecidented ways.
 Professor Olshefski teaches Introduction to New Media and New Media Production.

 M.A.
 Syracuse University

-Mr. Winkler is the Television Production Coordinator for the College of Communication & Creative Arts and oversees scheduling and production in two television studios, several audio and video editing suites, and manages the operation and flow of field production equipment in and out of the RTF Equipment Room.
+Mr. Winkler is the Television Production Coordinator for the College of Communication and oversees scheduling and production in two television studios, several audio and video editing suites, and manages the operation and flow of field production equipment in and out of the RTF Equipment Room.
 He supervises student lab assistants and provides technical training for equipment operation.
 He also serves as advisor to the student-run Rowan Television Network.
 Mr. Winkler has worked in various technical roles for Philadelphia-area production companies, and continues to work professionally as a freelance camera operator, editor and associate director for productions by the Philadelphia Phillies and NFL Films.

 Tara DiLullo Bennett

 Tara is the author of more than 16 books about television and film making including the Lost Encyclopedia, Fringe: September's Notebook and The Art of 300.
 A graduate of Rowan's RTF program, she was a producer in public affairs television for almost a decade and now writes full-time for publications such as Total Film, SFX Magazine, SCI FI Magazine, Fandango and many more.
 At Rowan, she teaches writing for television classes and Media Aesthetics.